 Food and Drink

-The course fee includes coffee, tea and soft drinks during the day and a light lunch on the final day.
+The course fee includes refreshments on arrival, a pre-concert drink at the bar on the first evening, and lunch on the final day.
 For the remaining mealtimes, St Andrews is well supplied with cafés and restaurants serving a wide variety of cuisines to suit every pocket, all of which are within easy walking distance of the course venues.
 Course participants can also get a discount on drinks at certain participating University outlets on presentation of their name-badge.

 "The enthusiasm of the Fitzwilliam Quartet was contagious, their coaching was both astute and painless, and being in St Andrews (best ice-cream shop anywhere among other delights) was the icing on a very tasty musical and social cake." - Toby Lipman